Adelaide High School: History

-Based on an award-winning 1940 design, a new building was erected on the site from 1947 to 1951.
+Based on an award-winning 1940 design by architects Edward B. Fitzgerald and John R. Brogan, a new building was erected on the site from 1947 to 1951.
 This became Adelaide Boys High School, while Adelaide Girls' High School remained in the buildings in Grote Street.
 Mary Veta Macghey was identified as the founding headmistress of Adelaide Girls High School.
 An application was made to have the building listed as a Historic Building on the Australian Register of the National Estate.
 The nomination was on the basis of the building's Art Modern style and significance in Adelaide education.
 It had not led to the building's listing on the register as of 2007.
 The original Grote Street school buildings were listed on the register as a Historic site in 1980.
 As of 2007, the buildings were used as a centre for the performing arts.
 The buildings were considered to be among the Nationally Significant 20th-Century Buildings in South Australia.

 In 1976, due to decreasing enrolments at both the Boys' and the Girls' schools, amalgamation began with Adelaide High School operating on two campuses – one on Grote Street and one on West Terrace.
 This arrangement ended in 1979, when all students were on the West Terrace site.
 In 1979, Adelaide High School became South Australia's Special Interest Language School, with students able to study up to seven languages: French, German, Latin, Modern Greek, Chinese, Spanish and Italian.
 Latin ceased to be offered in 2004 and was replaced by Japanese.
 Auslan was added as the eighth language in 2018.

 In 2008, Adelaide High School celebrated its 100th birthday.